folbert/fewbricks/README.md

 #### Important about local JSON
 Every time you edit any fields in a field group or brick, you will need to rebuild the local JSON by taking the action outlined in step 2 above.
 One suggested workflow is that you always have Local JSON activated in all environments including development.
 Then when you edit a modules' fields and don't see the changes in the editing area of a page/post/options etc., you will be reminded of that you need to rebuild the JSON.
 When you are ready to push to production, the JSON will be up to date.

+# Available fields
+These are the fields that are available in Fewbricks out of the box.
+If you add an ACF plugin that att it's own field, you need to create a new class in fewbricks/acf/fields based on [fewbricks/acf/fields/fewbricks-example-field.php](fewbricks/acf/fields/fewbricks-example-field.php).
+Make sure to read the comments in that file.

+## Standard ACF fields
+The goal is to have all the fields available in ACF also available in Fewbricks.
+Documentation on these standars ACF fields are available in the [ACF Documentation](https://www.advancedcustomfields.com/resources/).

++ Checkbox
++ Color picker
++ Date picker
++ E-mail
++ File
++ Flexible content
++ Gallery
++ Google map
++ Image
++ Message
++ Number
++ oEmbed
++ Page link
++ Password
++ Post object
++ Radio button
++ Relationship
++ Repeater
++ Select
++ Tab
++ Taxonomy
++ Text
++ Textarea
++ True/false
++ URL
++ User
++ WYSIWYG

+## Extra fields
++ Fewbricks hidden - Used for base functionality in Fewbricks.